Can A Woman Cheat And Still Be In Love? Understanding The Emotional Complexity

 It’s important to talk about her infidelity, what led to it, and how you are both feeling in its aftermath.

 Therapy can be invaluable for getting through the aftermath of infidelity.
-A skilled therapist can provide a neutral ground for both of you to explore your feelings and work through your issues.
+A skilled therapist can help you survive infidelity by providing a neutral ground for both of you to explore your feelings and work through your issues

 Couples therapy or even private, intensive couples retreats can help address the root causes of infidelity and develop strategies to prevent it from happening again.